Thanks!

 How to increase in-app purchase revenue

-The ultimate goal of most apps is revenue, so increasing IAPs should be front and center of your strategy.
-Here are a few quick tips on how to boost your revenue.
+Increasing IAPs should be front and center of your app revenue strategy.
+Here are a few quick tips to help you maximize the opportunity.

 Delivering customized offers at the right time can give that all important nudge from prospect to conversion.
-For example, giving a 10% discount during their birthday month.
+It could be offering customers 10% off in their birthday month, or reminding them to take action on a product they viewed or abandoned in their cart.

 Key takeaways

-In the freemium app market, IAP is the bread and butter for app developers.
+In a world of free app downloads, IAP is a key revenue stream for app developers.
 Remember that:

 Get the latest marketing news and expert insights delivered to your inbox